goinvo/InvoPlaybook/src/pages/running-a-project.md

 - Deliver all deliverables to the client.
 Include with these a description of all the deliverables and any notes about them.
 - Here is an example e-mail outlining this information:

->>Hello,
+> Hello,
+>

->>Our engagement with ACME ended last week.
+> Our engagement with ACME ended last week.
 This week we were finishing up a Web Based User Interface Design Guide for ACME.
 The design guide is made up of 3 sections – Principles, Process and Examples.
 To close out our engagement, we have included all the final deliverables in a dropbox folder that includes the following:
+>

->>-Prototypes: The code for the prototypes we developed during the engagement.
+> - Prototypes: The code for the prototypes we developed during the engagement.

->>-Web Design Guide: The HTML and CSS for the design guide we prepared.
+> - Web Design Guide: The HTML and CSS for the design guide we prepared.

->>-User Research Report: including all of our findings from the user research.
+> - User Research Report: including all of our findings from the user research.

->>-Product Ecosystem diagram
+> - Product Ecosystem diagram

->>-Screen designs which we have delivered throughout the engagementThanks and we look forward to working with you again.
+> - Screen designs which we have delivered throughout the engagementThanks and we look forward to working with you again.
 Web-based User Interface Design Guide can be found at: http://code.goinvo.com/acme/guide/ Final Deliverables Dropbox folder: https://www.dropbox.com/sh/ptcanvw9dzz8164/croWcj9h5N

->>Reshma
+>
+> Reshma

 ### After